Entanglement Entropy and Complexity in Dyonic Quantum Black Holes: Discussion

 Another natural modification involves replacing the bath, which, in our study, has played a subsidiary role, with an alternative gravitating system by incorporating a second brane into the setup.
 Following this approach will allow us to extend our analysis to wedge holography \cite{Mollabashi:2014qfa}.
 Moreover, we can extend to dynamical braneworld scenarios, such as DGP brane constructions \cite{Dvali:2000hr}.
 Another interesting feature is the study of the first law of complexity in the case of quantum black hole, which states that the variation of complexity depends only on the end point of the trajectory \emph{i.e.} target state \cite{Bernamonti:2019zyy}.
 These extensions could provide new insights into how entanglement and complexity bounds behave within broader holographic frameworks.

 \acknowledgments We want to thank Subho R Roy for the various discussions and comments.
 We would like to express our gratitude to Suvankar Dutta, Nabamita Banerjee, Taniya Mandal, Arpita Mitra, and Arpan Bhattacharyya for their valuable comments on the manuscript.
 We also appreciate Shinji Hirano for his technical feedback on this work.
 We sincerely acknowledge the initiative of the ``$\text{ST}^4 - 2024$ workshop'', the platform where the stage of this work is laid out.
 G.S.P. wishes to extend thanks to Imtak Jeon and Robert de Mello Koch for their hospitality in Huzhou.
 G.S.P. also expresses appreciation to Subho R. Roy for organizing the visit to IIT Hyderabad during the final stages of the project.
 The work of S.P. is supported by the ANRF-SERB research project CRG/2023/001120, ``\emph{Many Facets of Complexity: From Chaos to Thermalization}''.
+The work of G.S.P. is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12247103.